 2.4 [Riding quality of track and recording of various track parameters on electronic track recording car will be arranged and run by the Authority.
 This run will be scheduled after the floating parameters recorded are found to be within acceptable limits.
 The TGI value of this trial run shall be more than (specify value)].

-2.5 Tests for bridges: All major and minor bridges shall be subjected to the tests as prescribed in Specifications and Standardsin Schedule D.
+2.5 Tests for bridges: All major and minor bridges shall be subjected to the tests as prescribed in Specifications and Standards in Schedule D.

 2.6 Other tests: The Authority Engineer may require the Contractor to carry out or cause to be carried additional tests, in accordance with Good Industry Practice, for determining the compliance of the Railway Project with Specifications and Standards.